Healthdirect Free Australian health advice you can count on.

 What is measles?

-Measles is a very contagious viral illness, best known for its characteristic red blotchy rash.
-Measles can be very serious.
-The complications that can come with measles can lead to hospitalisation and even death.
+Measles is a very contagious viral illness.
+It’s best known for its characteristic red blotchy rash.
+Measles can be very serious and can lead to hospitalisation and even death.

-Measles was very common in Australia before measles vaccination was added to the childhood immunisation schedule in 1971.
-Thanks to widespread vaccination, measles is now rare in Australia, but sometimes outbreaks still occur when infected people enter from overseas.
+Measles was very common in Australia before measles vaccination was added to the childhood immunisation schedule in the mid-1970s.
+In 2014, Australia was declared measles free.
+Sometimes outbreaks still occur when travellers are infected while overseas and bring measles back to Australia.

-This page focuses on advice for adults and children above 5 years of age.
-You can find information about measles during pregnancy and in babies and younger children on the Pregnancy, Birth and Baby website.
+This page focuses on advice for adults and children older than 5 years of age.
+Visit the Pregnancy, Birth and Baby website to learn more about:

 What are the symptoms of measles?